dxlnr/python-sdk/docs/source/tutorials-and-examples/quickstart-pytorch.rst

     args = parser.parse_args()

-Besides the import of some dependencies, this allows for adding a config file via commandline for controlling important hyperparameter for the Federated Learning process.
+Besides the import of some dependencies, this allows for adding a config file via command-line for controlling important hyperparameters. for the Federated Learning process.